4383/governance/goals/proposed/remove-eventlet.rst

 open into the CPython ecosystem.

-The proposed solution is a pragmatic solution which try to respect the autonomy of Openstack teams in their decision making.
+The proposed solution is a pragmatic solution which try to respect the autonomy of OpenStack teams in their decision making.
 On the other hand autonomy of action leads to disparate solutions.
 That's the other side of the coin, we have to find a compromize between feasability and pragmatism.